sewera/tsst-network/README.md

 ## First stage
 See [First stage](docs/stages/1st.md).

+## Launch it
+Simply go to one of the directories: `mpls` for MPLS and Transport Plane (first stage) or `eon` for EON and Control Plane (second stage).

+Then, using python3 launch `start.py` script.
+You will have to build the project first, so `python3 start.py -b` to build.
+If it fails the first time, give it a second try, it usually happens that way.

+Then simply launch `python3 start.py` and the project will start.

+You can kill all the processes with `python3 start.py -k`.

+I recommend using PowerShell (or PS in Windows Terminal) when on Windows or Alacritty when everywhere else.

 ## Our experience after finishing the project

 ### Tools
 Please DO NOT USE VS Code with the tools from Microsoft.
-They are a piece of garbage, as for early 2021.
+They are a piece of garbage, as of early 2021.
 JetBrains' Rider was our IDE of choice.
 You can't go wrong with any of their products.
 Being cross-platform is a huge advantage.

 ### Scripts
 Especially for cross-platform development, choose some modern scripting language like Python or Ruby.
 I chose Python, because I was already familiar with it.
-There were no problems with it on Windows, Linux and MacOS, that was tested.
-Our starting scripts were a bit quick 'n' dirty, but Python gives you a bit more flexibility with variables, uniform path handling and so on over shell or batch scripts.
+There were no problems with it on Windows, Linux and MacOS, which was tested.
+Our startup scripts were a bit quick 'n' dirty, so maybe don't rely on them as they are, but from my experience Python gives you a bit more flexibility with variables, uniform path handling and so on over shell or batch scripts.

 ### Code reuse
 The code in `eon/Common` dotnet core project can be reused for future TSST